 Doctors, nurses, and other caregivers can sexually abuse those in their care.
 This is commonly seen in elder care and nursing homes but can happen to anyone.
 There have been cases in which a doctor violated a patient while they were unconscious.
 This is unacceptable, and those entrusted with the care of our loved ones must be held accountable for their actions.

 Sexual assault by police officers can take many forms.
 It can take the form of a police officer offering to overlook an incursion in exchange for sexual favors or sexual groping and touching during a pat-down.

 Bosses and managers can physically sexually assault their employees.
 They can also intimidate, coerce, or force them into performing actions they otherwise would be unwilling to perform with threats of being fired.

 According to the Occupational Safety and Health Administration (OSHA), more than 5,000 cases of workplace violence and assault are reported every year.
 Again, given the fact that such cases are often not reported, this figure is also likely to be lower than the reality.

 Clubs and Community Groups

 Coaches, teammates, supervisors, trainers, and others involved with organized clubs and sports can all sexually assault a child or even an adult.

-Sexual assault cases are a unique type of personal injury in that compensation from a guilty party may not be available through their insurance coverage.
-This can make the recovery of your damages more complex than it otherwise would be for a personal injury case.
-However, our Westbury sexual assault lawyer team can help you.
-Call Friedman & Simon, L.L.P. for a free consultation at (516) 932-0400.
-Do not hesitate to seek assistance for your case so please call now.
+Sexual assault cases are a unique type of personal injury in that compensation from a guilty party might not be available through their insurance coverage.
+This might make the recovery of your damages more complex than it otherwise would be for a personal injury case.
+Still, depending upon the unique circumstances of your situation, our team is prepared to help you build your sexual assault case in Westbury.